 Issues

-• make education a prioity at all levels: K-12 and beyond
+Make education a priority at all levels: K-12 and beyond

-• make our environment a prioity at all levels of government
+Make our environment a priority at all levels of government

 As your representative no-one will be left behind.
 It is People and Policy Over Politics.